-It is, depending on whether there is sufficient time to have your legal documents passed through the English and Italian offices.
-You should really allow around four months minimum to be safe.
-Symbolic weddings can be planned with very little notice though venues do get booked up in advance so the later you leave it, the less choice you will have.
+It is, though for civil weddings you will need time to have your legal documents processed.
+You should really allow around four months minimum to be safe for this.
+Symbolic weddings can be planned with very little notice, though venues do get booked up in advance so the later you leave it, the less choice you will have.

 Can same sex couples marry in Italy?

-We are very happy to say that as of the 5th June 2016, same-sex couples can marry in Italy.
+We are very happy to say that as of June 2016, same-sex couples can marry in Italy.
 These marriages are recognised by the law and are officially called ‘civil unions’.

 When do we get our wedding certificate?

 Your certificate will be issued the same day as the wedding and will be presented to you after the ceremony.
 If you need us to place an apostille stamp on the back, we can request two copies, one copy for you to take immediately and one copy for us to have stamped and posted on to you.

 Usually, your ceremony will last around 25 minutes.
 You should allow extra time if you have readings by friend and family members.